douglasgreen/outlines/computing/computer_science/algorithms.md

 -   Stability Required: When preserving the order of similar elements is important, stable algorithms like Merge Sort are used.
 -   Limited Memory: In-place sorting algorithms like Quick Sort are useful when memory space is a concern.

 Sorting algorithms are crucial in computer science and are widely applied in various fields like database systems, computer graphics (for rendering and image recognition), and file systems for organizing data efficiently.
-The choice of a sorting algorithm depends on the size and nature of the data, the complexity requirements, and the environment in which it\'s used (like hardware constraints).
+The choice of a sorting algorithm depends on the size and nature of the data, the complexity requirements, and the environment in which it's used (like hardware constraints).

 ## Parallel and Distributed Algorithms